hmendozarDCC/mat186-lab-manual/src/index.md

-# 📊 MAT 186: Data Science Lab Manual
+# 📊 MAT 186: Introduction to Data Science Lab Manual

-Welcome to the **Dutchess Community College** Data Science lab manual.
-This site is your primary resource for learning R and statistical inference.
+Welcome to the **Dutchess Community College** Introduction to Data Science lab manual.
+This site is your primary resource for learning R, the Data Science toolbox, data exploration, and statistical inference.

 ---